My Cat Is Dragging Their Butt on the Floor

 Parasites

 Cat fleas (Ctenocephalides felis felis) carry the parasite Dipylidium caninum, and could be responsible for your cat's scooting.
-If these fleas are ingested by your cat while grooming, they will release the larvae of the parasite as soon as they come in contact with their stomach acids.
-They will eventually reach your cat's intestine and breed.
+If these fleas are ingested by your cat while grooming, they will release the larvae of the parasite as soon as they come in contact with the stomach acids and will eventually reach your cat's intestine and settle.
+Once there, they will develop into an adult state and reproduce.
+Parasitic eggs will ultimately be eliminated in the feces, producing an intense itch right before its expulsion.
+The itch may provoke the need for scratching, which translates into your cat's scooting.

 Allergies